Erd\H{o}s-Ko-Rado for random hypergraphs: asymptotics and stability: Introduction

 \begin{theorem} For every $\beta>0$ and $\eps>0$ there exist constants $\delta>0$ and $C>0$ for which the following holds.
 For any $\beta n< k(n) <(1/2-\beta)n$ and $p \geq C \cdot D^{-1}$, asymptotically almost surely stability holds, i.e., for every intersecting family $\cF \subset \hknp$ of size $|\cF| \geq (1-\delta)p(k/n)N$, there is an element $i\in[n]$ that is contained in all but at most $\eps p (k/n)N$ elements of $\cF$. \end{theorem}

 In the dense case, i.e.\ for $p=1$, the result was proven by Friedgut \cite{Friedgut}.
 Indeed, the proof of Theorem~\ref{thm:stability} relies on the result of Friedgut and on a removal lemma for the Kneser graph due to Friedgut and Regev~\cite{FriedgutRegev}.
-Whether $\hknp$ satisfies stability for $k=o(n)$ remains open.

 \paragraph{Further results and organization.}

 In proving Theorems ~\ref{thm:ekr} and \ref{thm:stability}, it will be convenient for us to work with the Kneser graph $K(n,k)$.
 The vertex set of this graph is $\binom{[n]}k$, and two $k$-element sets form an edge if and only if they are disjoint.
 Hence $K(n,k)$ is a $\binom{n-k}k$-regular graph on $\binom{n}k$ vertices, and a hypergraph $\cF\subset \binom{[n]}k$ is intersecting if and only if $\cF$ is an independent set in $K(n,k)$.
 Further, let $K(n,k,p)$ denote the subgraph of $K(n,k)$ induced on the random \emph{vertex} set obtained by including each vertex from $\binom{[n]}k$ independently with probability $p$.
 Due to the correspondence, all bounds on intersecting subgraphs of $\hknp$ will follow from corresponding bounds on the size of largest independent sets in $K(n,k,p)$.